IFC HISTORY & ARCHIVE & PICTURES & VIDEOS

 We are thankful to Moshe (1931-2022) z"l

 Moshe left an astonishingly wide array of wonderful dances for us during his 60 years of choreographing.
-He will be missed by all.
+He is missed by all.
 See more in "Tell me" below.

 IFC Videos